z1haze/225-lab3-8/README.md

 # Lab3-8 Using MongoDB and MongoExpress
 Learn how to integrate a database in Kubernetes.
 You can clone this repository.
 Then read "SECRETS.md" for an explaination on how to manage the database username.
+You will choose your own username and password, which you will encode base64.
+After running your pipeline, you will open MongoExpress.
+MogoExpress will run on your __LoadBalanced IP port :8081__.
 When Mongo-Express opens, you will use the username of "admin" and a password of "pass" to access it.
-MogoExpress will run on your __LoadBalanced IP port :8081__.

 1) Create a new blank repository in your GitHub account using the lab name above.
 2) Copy the URL of this repository and paste it into your repository.